lyonbros/composer.js/examples/index.md

 - [A form in a controller](/composer.js/examples/controller-form)
 Use a controller to monitor form fields and update them into a model
 - [Simple TODO app](/composer.js/examples/todo)
-Take what we've learned and build a simple (obligatory) TODO app
+Take what we've learned and build a simple TODO app
 - [Filter collection usage](/composer.js/examples/filtercollection)
 Learn how to use a filter collection and when it's appropriate
 - [Using the Router](/composer.js/examples/router)